ConduitIO/benchi/README.md

 The output folder will also contain one folder per benchmark run (i.e. per test and tool combination).
 Each benchmark run folder will contain:

-- `infra.log`: Log file containing the output of the infrastructure docker containers.
+- `infra_NAME.log`: Log file containing the output of the infrastructure docker containers, split per infra service.
 - `tools.log`: Log file containing the output of the tools docker containers.
 - `COLLECTOR.csv`: Raw metrics collected using the corresponding [metrics collector](#collectors).